Super Size Me

 We spend much more money on food that is bad for us -- and then on diet books -- and then on treatment and lawsuits -- than we do on exercise and other ways to prevent disease.
 The "small" soda in the U.S. has the same volume as the "large" in other countries.
 Yes, companies sell us food that's not good for us -- Spurlock's doctor says that his liver has gone from perfectly healthy to "pâté" -- but we are the ones who want to supersize everything, even ourselves.

 Families can talk about what they eat and why people do things that are bad for them.
 Who is responsible for America's obesity crisis?
 What should we do about it?
 How will seeing this movie change your behavior?
 If you were Spurlock, what movie would you make next?

-What do you think has changed, if anything, in the years since this film was made, in terms of how Americans view fast food, regular exercise in school, how fast food is marketed to kids, the portion sizes of food, etc?
+What do you think has changed, if anything, in the years since this film was made, in terms of how Americans view fast food, regular exercise in school, how fast food is marketed to kids, and the portion sizes of food?

 The filmmaker questions what the appropriate balance is between personal and corporate responsibility in reference to the obesity epidemic.
-Do you think one side or the other bears more of the blame for what is happening, or is it a shared blame?
+Do you think one side or the other bears more of the blame for what's happening, or is it a shared blame?